 Progressive can best be imagined as “growing with the game.”
 So, it grows from a normal website, as we know it from before, to a modern web application, which hardly differs from a native application.
 And it does this virtually automatically, depending on the (browser) environment it finds.

 Why would an operator want an eCommerce Progressive Web App (PWA)?

 Faster, because most of the Progressive Web App runs in the customer’s browser (and not on the provider’s server), it can manage with smaller amounts of data and loads faster.
-Although the initial load is slightly larger due to the app components, many server requests can be saved afterwards.
-This means that while the classic website had to load more and more content from the server, the PWA only has to load the most necessary data (e.g. only product images and data but not the entire program code around it).
+Although the initial load is slightly larger due to the app components, many server requests can be saved afterward.
+This means that while the classic website had to load more and more content from the server, the PWA only has to load the most necessary data (for example, only product images and data but not the entire program code around it).

 Louder because the Progressive Web App allows eCommerce owners to use different mechanisms to bring the site to the customer’s attention:

 - Homescreen: PWA can be placed on the home screen of a device just like normal apps.
 If you start them from there, they run fullscreen, so the customer stays in the context of the application and can’t switch to the competitor “quickly.”